Watch the video or read the steps below:

 Column Chart Excel 2013: Overview

 Column charts compare categories of data and display them graphically.
-Excel has a myriad of options for column charts, but you can create a basic one in a couple of clicks.
-Below the steps you’ll find some tips for formatting a column chart in Excel 2013.
+Excel has a wide variety of options for column charts, but you can create a basic one in a couple of clicks.
+Below the steps you’ll find some tips for creating and formatting a column chart in Excel 2013.

 Column Chart Excel 2013: Steps